Nikon D7500 scene settings picture samples. If you haven’t, please check out part one of this informal review of the Nikon D7500!

 On the other hand, the aperture of 11.0 worked perfectly with the autofocus, creating consistent sharpness throughout.
 While I personally would not prefer to use this scene, I suppose it would be great, if only as a tutorial, for amateur landscape photographers.

 Not going to hide it.
-I’ve never had any success with the Sport scene on my other Nikons.
+I’ve never had any success with the Sport scene setting on my other Nikons.
 The shutter speed chosen never seem to capture everything.
-Too often, four digit ISOs also result in horrific noise output.
+Too often, four-digit ISOs also result in horrific noise output.

-Issues which are not at all noticeable in the shot above, as you can see.
+Issues which are not at all noticeable in the shot below, as you can see.

 I have to say I’m quite blown away.
 The picture is a little dim, but that’s only because I didn’t do any EV compensation.
 Outside of that, everything else is great!
 Even the right focus is used, with the rear players appropriately blurred.
 At this point, I have to say my impression of D7500 scenes is very, very positive.